Chart Color Schemes

 An assessment of population growth drivers in Five Dock reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, as of Feb 2026 the suburb of Five Dock's population is estimated at around 10,326.
+Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, as of Feb 2026, Five Dock's population is estimated at around 10,326.
 This reflects an increase of 503 people since the 2021 Census, which reported a population of 9,823.
-The change was inferred from AreaSearch's estimate of the resident population at 10,275 following examination of the latest ERP data release by the ABS in June 2024 and an additional 80 validated new addresses since the Census date.
-This level of population equates to a density ratio of 4,197 persons per square kilometer, placing Five Dock within the top 10% of national locations assessed by AreaSearch.
-The suburb's 5.1% growth since census positions it within 0.5 percentage points of its SA3 area (5.6%), demonstrating competitive growth fundamentals.
-Population growth for Five Dock was primarily driven by overseas migration, contributing approximately 75.0% of overall population gains during recent periods.
+The change is inferred from the resident population of 10,275, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 80 validated new addresses since the Census date.
+This level of population equates to a density ratio of 4,197 persons per square kilometer, which lies in the top 10% of national locations assessed by AreaSearch.
+Over the past decade, Five Dock has demonstrated resilient growth patterns with a compound annual growth rate of 0.5%, outpacing the SA3 area.
+Population growth for the suburb was primarily driven by overseas migration that contributed approximately 75.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population trends anticipate lower quartile growth, with Five Dock expected to increase by 192 persons to 2041 based on aggregated SA2-level projections, reflecting a reduction of 1.0% in total over the 17 years.
+Future population trends anticipate lower quartile growth of national statistical areas, with Five Dock expected to increase by 259 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 2.0% in total over the 17 years.

 Frequently Asked Questions - Population